Call for the Best Deals : 0800 098 8877

 3. Stop: Once the main stem reaches the roof, pinch out the growing tip.

-4. Side Shoots: Pinch out the growing tip of side shoots two leaves beyond a fruit.
+4. Side shoots: Pinch out the growing tip of side shoots two leaves beyond a fruit.
 This focuses the plant's energy on filling the fruit rather than growing more leaves.

-Care & Maintenance: Water and Feed
+Care and Maintenance: Water and Feed

 Watering: The Golden Rules